 One of the best ways to access financial support for your college education is to explore the world of scholarships and grants, specifically those earmarked for immigrant and undocumented students.
 In the vast majority of cases, you will be eligible to apply for such scholarships regardless of your legal status.

-- QuestBridge is dedicated to removing financial obstacles to higher education for low-income students, and prioritizes undocumented students among its served demographics.
+- Dedicated to removing financial obstacles to higher education for low-income students and prioritizes undocumented students among its served demographics.

-- Hispanic Scholarship Fund awards merit-based scholarships to students of Hispanic ethnicity at the high school, community, university, and graduate school levels.
+- Awards merit-based scholarships to students of Hispanic ethnicity at the high school, community, university, and graduate school levels.

-- The Dream.US supports DACA recipients and undocumented students in overcoming financial barriers standing in the way of a college education.
+- Supports DACA recipients and undocumented students in overcoming financial barriers standing in the way of a college education.

 As an undocumented student, your opportunities for scholarship support are not limited strictly to your ethnicity or legal status.
 You may also be eligible for a wider range of scholarships relating to academic performance, athletic participation, financial need, religious affiliation, LGBTQ identification, and a whole spectrum of other factors.

-Expand your search for financial help by taking a look at our Scholarship Directory.
+Expand your search for financial help by looking at our Scholarship Directory.

 Affordable College Options